 CREATE BACKUP

-Creates a new full, incremental, or differential backup of the given database objects and data; storing the backup files at the location pointed to by the given data sink.
+Creates a new full, incremental, or differential snapshot of the given database objects and data; storing the backup files at the location accessible through the given data sink.

 | |